 Instead, your focus should be on making small gains.
 Instead of trying to hit 1,000 followers in a week, why not aim for an (average of) 1 follower a day for 3 years?
 And better yet, why not aim for a habit of posting and commenting daily/weekly/monthly (whatever period works for you) that fits with your existing workload and lifestyle?
 Then slowly (see more slow gains) increase that habit by one.
 Two things result.
 First – your idea of being active on social media becomes easier.
 You’re only posting once a day/week/month – but you’re doing it every day/week/month.
 Second – your activity becomes consistent.
 You don’t burn out.

 This idea of slow gains can be applied to everything.
 And it allows us to make progress on multiple fronts at the same time.
 Notwithstanding the evidence on the difficulty of multitasking, slow gains allow us to multitask at the macro level.
 At the level of life, this might be useful for those of you trying to do your PhD, engage in social media, and build your network.
 Thinking about each of those things as requiring slow gains – rather than immediate growth – allows you to make progress on all of them, without negatively impacting another.
-If you’re interested in more about slow gains, head over to James Clear’s blog on the subject (and the inspiration for this post).
+If you’re interested in more about slow gains, head over to James Clear’s blog on the subject (and the inspiration for this post) and/or buy his book all about habits.

 Dr Richard Huysmans is the author of Connect the Docs: A Guide to getting industry partners for academics.
 He specialises in delivering high quality strategic advice to the education, research, and government sectors.
 He is driven by the challenge of helping researchers be commercially smart, making academic ideas practical; the art of the #pracademic.
 Richard’s clients appreciate his cut-through approach.
 He knows the sector and how to turn ideas into reality.